 A request letter which includes the scope of work, proposed activity date and legal land location;

-A completed PMC Crossing Application Form; and
+A completed PMC Crossing Application Form (not required for encroachment or proximity requests); and

 Survey plan and/or design drawings (including plan view and profile or elevation view drawings) that shows the proposed activity in relation to the PMC asset.